DataDog/documentation/content/en/service_catalog/setup.md

 ## Overview

 Datadog Service Catalog is a centralized hub for your development teams to discover and understand critical components in your runtime envrionments.
 If you are using products that provide application performance telemetries such as APM, USM, and RUM, you can take advantage of the auto-discovery feature.
-If not, you can create your Service Catalog based on your existing knowledge base (via open-source solutions like Backstage or managed solutions like ServiceNow) or create entries from `service` tags from other Datadog products like Infrastructure Monitoring and Logs.
+If not, you can create your Service Catalog based on your existing knowledge base (with open-source solutions like Backstage or managed solutions like ServiceNow) or create entries from `service` tags from other Datadog products like infrastructure monitoring and Log Management.

 ## Automatic Service Discovery